 Think of it like coffee shops.
 They all buy beans from the same farms.
 The difference is how they roast them and whether the shop is on your way to work.

+This matters because AI got cheap fast.
+OpenAI’s pricing dropped roughly 100x in about a year (GPT-4 in 2023 vs GPT-4o-mini in 2024).
 The “AI” part of these tools used to be expensive.
 Now it’s basically free.
 What’s left is the data and the interface.

 My take: Before you pay $200/month for an AI SEO tool, ask one question: does it have its own data (keyword database, backlink index, SERP tracking), or is it just ChatGPT in a nicer outfit?
+If there’s no proprietary data, you’re paying for a coffee cup, not the coffee.

 Which SEO job are you hiring a tool for?